mikkelme/GAME_of_LIFE/README.md

 # Game of life (GUI)

-This is a small hobby based project where I implemented a graphical user interface (GUI) for [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) as a way of getting familiar with some the functionalities of matplotlib.widgets.
+This is a small hobby based project where I implemented a graphical user interface (GUI) for [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) as a way of getting familiar with some of the functionalities of matplotlib.widgets.

 ## Rules

-The rules are as follows.
+Game of life is a zero-player game which plays out on a 2D board of cells (dead or live).
+To start the game one must choose a configuration of live cells.
+The game then proceeds generation by generation by the following rules.

 1. Any live cell with two or three live neighbours survives.
 2. Any dead cell with three live neighbours becomes a live cell.